 In reading/language arts, FPA takes a two-pronged approach.
 In the lower grades of K-2, FPA focuses on phonics and word acquisition to build the foundational skills necessary for a student to shift to reading absorption in later grades.
-More specifically, FPA adopted a co-teaching model where there are 30 students and two teachers in each classroom across all K-2 classrooms.
 This model allows the teachers to run multiple small-group learning experiences during each reading block while also enabling them to monitor student learning at centers across the room.
-During the COVID-19 pandemic, FPA secured one-to-one learning devices and the iReady online learning platform which is used in classrooms when students aren't in small group reading experiences.

 In classrooms for grades 3-8, students shift from "learning to read" to "reading to learn".
 These classrooms are focused on textual analysis of fiction and nonfiction texts that build core content knowledge and background knowledge across all grade levels.
 Classroom experiences focus on textual analysis, responding to text through writing, and text discussions in whole and small groups.
 Teachers understand that their role in these grades is similar to that of a personal trainer, ensuring that students engage in the intellectual lift of doing the majority of the speaking, thinking, and writing about text in our ELA classrooms.
-Our ultimate goal is to prepare students to take the AP Composition and AP Literature courses in high school, and we backwards plan our ELA curriculum and approach around these course expectations.